bunqCommunity/bunqDesktop/README.md

 We use Google Analytics with minimal settings ([Source code](./src/react/Helpers/Analytics.js)) to check which version of the application is used and other basic information like system language, OS version and country.
 Your IP address is anonimized using [IP Anonymization in Analytics](https://support.google.com/analytics/answer/2763052?hl=en).

+Along that we use [Sentry](https://sentry.io/gregory-goijaerts/) to log errors when they occur.
+These only include fatal errors from within bunqDesktop and not any API errors received from bunq.
+We ensure that both in the client and within sentry that extra filters are in place to ensure no private data is sent or stored.

 You can choose to disable Google Analytics on the settings page whenever you want.
+Since Sentry is important for us to find out about errors this can not be opted out of as of now.

 ## Development
 We use [yarn](https://yarnpkg.com/en/) for package management and the following global packages: